meganz/mpenc_doc/source/future-work.rst

 ------------------

 Large messages and file transfer
-  Our current padding scheme limits messages to roughly 2^16 bytes, to keep it under our maximum XMPP server stanza size.
-This may be extended to arbitrary sizes - pad up to the next-power-of-2-multiple of the MTU then split this into MTU-sized packets.
-(This is just a functionality improvement; these padding schemes have not been researched from an adversarial model.)
+  Our current padding scheme limits messages to roughly 2\ :sup:`16` bytes, to keep it under our XMPP server maximum stanza size.
+This may be extended to arbitrary sizes: pad up to the next-power-of-2-multiple of the max size, then split this into MTU-sized packets.
+(This is just a functionality improvement;
+  these padding schemes have not been researched from an adversarial model.)
   After this, it is a straightforward engineering task to allow file transfers.

 Use peer-to-peer or anonymous transport for non-GKA messages The only part of our system that requires a linear ordering is the membership